chorman0773/comp3340-passman/README.md

 ## Part 3 - Build It!

-Good news - you're in the right place :) This repo contains the complete source code for PassMan.
+Good news - you're in the right place :) This repo contains the complete source code for Passman.